Eigenvalue estimates for 3-Sasaki structures: Estimates on functions

 on $C^{\infty}_mM \cap \ker(\Delta_{\Hh}-4nm)^{\perp}$ where $m \in \mathbb{N}$. \end{propn} \begin{proof} Consider $f \in C^{\infty}_m M \cap \ker (\Delta_{\Hh} - \lambda)$ where $\lambda \neq 4nm$.
 Due to the commutator identities $[\Delta_{\Hh}, \p] = 0 $ and $[\Delta_{\Hh}, \d_{\Hh}] = 2 \p \circ \d_{\Hh}$ (see Lemma \ref{h-diff}, (iii)) we get $\Delta_{\Hh} (\d_{\Hh} f)_{-m} = (\lambda - 2m)(\d_{\Hh} f)_{-m}$.
 Further on the form satisfies $ \Delta_{\Hh}\gamma=(\lambda-6m-8)\gamma $ according to \eqref{D-a}.
 Since the map $\mathbf{a}_{-m}$ is injective the form $\gamma$ cannot vanish identically, otherwise $(\d_{\Hh}\!f)_{-m}=0$ hence $f \in \ker(\Delta_{\Hh}-4nm)$ by (i) in Proposition \ref{est-f1}, which is a contradiction.
 The claim thus follows from the estimate in Proposition \ref{Lco-2} applied to the eigenform $\gamma$ above. \end{proof} This entails, as an immediate consequence, a Lichnerowicz-Obata type estimate for the scalar basic Laplacian, which we recall, acts on $\su(2)$-invariants functions. \begin{cor} Let $M^{4n+3}$ be compact and equipped with a $3$-Sasaki structure $(g,\xi)$.
 The scalar basic Laplacian $\Delta_B:=\Delta^g_{\vert C_B^{\infty}M}: C_B^{\infty}M \to C_B^{\infty}M$ satisfies

 If $g$ does not have constant sectional curvature this estimate is strict. \end{cor} \begin{proof} As the estimate follows from Proposition \ref{est2} with $m=0$ we only need to show that equality does not occur if $g$ does not have constant sectional curvature.
 As this fact is not needed in this section we postpone its proof until Remark \ref{2nd-pf}, (ii). \end{proof} When $n=1$ this result follows, as explained in \cite{NS}, from the Obata type estimates for the basic Laplacian of a Riemannian foliation in \cite{LeeR}.
 When $(g,\xi)$ is regular the estimate has been proved in \cite[Corollary 3.5]{LeB}, see also \cite{AMP}.
 The lower bound on the basic Laplacian above complements that in Proposition \ref{est-f1}, which is not covered when $m=0$.
 Based on the results in this section, we can prove the first part of Theorem \ref{main1}, as formulated below. \begin{thm} Assuming that $g$ does not have constant sectional curvature the scalar sub-Laplacian satisfies the lower bound $\lambda_1(\Delta_{\Hh}) \geq 8n$.
-The limiting eigenspace satisfies $\ker(\Delta_{\Hh}-8n) \subseteq C_2^{\infty}M$. \end{thm} \begin{proof} By Corollary \ref{basic1} we know that $\Delta_{\Hh} \geq 8(n+1)>8n$ on non-constant basic functions.
+The limiting eigenspace satisfies $\ker(\Delta_{\Hh}-8n) \subseteq C_2^{\infty}M$. \end{thm} \begin{proof} The spaces $C^{\infty}_mM $ where $m \in \mathbb{N}$ are preserved by the sub-Laplacian and moreover their direct sum is dense in $C^{\infty}M$.
+It is therefore enough to collect the previously obtained estimates for the first non-zero eigenvalue of $\Delta_{\Hh}$ acting on each of these spaces and then take the infimum with $m \in \mathbb{N}$.
+Indeed, by Corollary \ref{basic1} we know that $\Delta_{\Hh} \geq 8(n+1)>8n$ on non-constant basic functions.
 At the same time, Proposition \ref{est-f1} ensures that $\Delta_{\Hh} \geq 4nm \geq 8n $ on $C_m^{\infty}M$, provided that $m \geq 2$.
 When $m=1$, the space $\ker(\Delta_{\Hh}-4n)$ vanishes by part (ii) in the same proposition.
-Hence $\Delta_{\Hh} \geq 12(n+1)>8n$ on $C_1^{\infty}M$ by Proposition \ref{est2}.
+Hence we have $\Delta_{\Hh} \geq 12(n+1)>8n$ on $C_1^{\infty}M$ by Proposition \ref{est2}.
 This allows concluding that $\lambda_1(\Delta_{\Hh}) \geq 8n$, with equality attained on functions in $C_2^{\infty}M$. \end{proof}